ctg-tme/Video-Device-xAPI-Lab/docs/AV_xAPI.md

         Simply put, they are Web Pages you can access via your device

-    We'll be covering how to open a WebView in the "Building Room Documentation Macr", so for the purposes of this lesson, we want you to check out a pretty impressive macro and web application the Cisco WXSD Sales team has put together that utilizes WebViews simultaneously on the OSD and Touch Controller
+    We'll be covering how to open a WebView in the "Building Room Documentation Macro", so for the purposes of this lesson, we want you to check out a pretty impressive macro and web application the Cisco WXSD Sales team has put together that utilizes WebViews simultaneously on the OSD and Touch Controller

     - **Task**: